 - Target 95% automation

-Remember: Perfect categorization isn't the goal—time freedom is.
-A system that's 90% accurate and saves you 15 hours annually beats perfect manual categorization that consumes your weekends.
+Remember: Time freedom is the goal, not perfect categorization.
+A system that's 90% accurate and saves you 15 hours annually beats manual categorization that consumes your weekends.

 Your time is too valuable to spend on tasks a spreadsheet can handle.
 Build the system once, then let it work for you.